imec-int/ptra/README.md

 `ptra` creates multiple output files:

 1. a tab file with the found trajectories.
-The tab file contains three lines per trajectory.
-The first line lists Trajectory and Cluster IDs; the second line lists diagnoses in the trajectory, separated by tabs; the third line lists the number of patients between each transition in the trajectory.
+The tab file contains two lines per trajectory.
+The first line lists the diagnoses in the trajectory, separated by tabs.
+The second line lists the number of patients between each transition in the trajectory.

   Example:

   ```
-  CID:  \tab 0       \tab TID: \tab 22
   Cough \tab Dyspnea \tab COPD
   150 \tab 50
   ```
 2. a tab file with the found diagnosis pairs and their relative risk scores.
 There is a single line that list the diagnoses and the RR.